Does An Affordable Divorce Exist?

 Think of a grocery list or a to-do list.
 Without these, tasks might be as haphazard as dressing in the dark.
 Without a divorce mediation checklist, your mediation sessions would most likely be as haphazard.

-It is prudent (kudos to you) to be prepared for what you are soon to experience.
+It is prudent to be prepared for what you are soon to experience.
 Generally, unless we are in the business of negotiation or mediation, it isn’t something we get to practice.
 So, preparation makes sense.

 It is fine to let your mediator take the lead, but you should also be prepared if you want to get the most from mediation.
 The “knowledge is power” cliché applies here.